About the School

 The School of Music values its place as a community that is responsive to student needs and interests including curriculum development, academic rigor, performance and teaching experiences, wellbeing, and preparation for an evolving professional landscape, in ways which honor tradition (within the music profession and the university culture) while pursuing innovation.

-The School of Music values its place as a community committed to fairness, integrity, kindness, accountability, transparency, and trust in all communications, engagements, and interactions with others including dedication to the cultivation, practice, and promotion of diversity, equity, inclusion, and accessibility as well as academic freedom and shared governance.
+The School of Music values its place as a community committed to fairness, integrity, kindness, accountability, transparency, and trust in all communications, engagements, and interactions with others including dedication to the cultivation, practice, and promotion of academic freedom and shared governance.